GinoongFlores/100-days-of-code/log.md

 **Thoughts**: At this time, I work on creating content in Java Type Casting.
 And I want to code all of my HTML content before I style them in CSS, but I only style the header, code, and p(paragraph) to easily read the text on the page.

+### Day 76: April 19, 2021 | Monday

+**Today's Progress**: I finished coding the content on my technical documentation page in freecodecamp.org, and I started to style it with CSS.

+**Thoughts**:  It was quite long to code the content on my page as it has 16 categories based on Java introduction in w3wschools.
+But I shorten some of the categories to finish it immediately, but I don't want to rush because I want the project to be nicely done by myself.